 The Brecks is a special place of changing landscapes and unique character.
 The variety of habitats provides a home to so many species, some of which occur in The Brecks and no-where else!
-Our projects will be working to improve areas for the benefit of wildlife so our special species can continue to thrive
+Our projects worked to improve areas for the benefit of wildlife so our special species can continue to thrive

 Click on the project titles below to find out more.

 The Brecks is an area of unique climate and soils.
 A history of grazing and cultivation created an open landscape attracting rare flora and fauna.
 There has, however, been a decline in the creation of this broken/bare ground, which has led to a decrease in the wildlife that depends upon it.
 Read more »